martinwheatman/JusTalk/README.md

 ## To install:

-Go to the [Just Talk Chrome Extension webpage](https://chrome.google.com/webstore/search/enguage?h1=en), and add it to your browser.
+Go to the [JusTalk Chrome Extension webpage](https://chrome.google.com/webstore/search/enguage?h1=en), and add it to your browser.

 Because this may be out of date--it takes a few days for the upload to become visible--you may want [follow these instructions](https://youtu.be/6yZKteo1a2I):